-• Plan and design an enhanced retirement program for employees hired on or after October 1, 1987 with equitable sharing of costs and risks between employee and employer;

-- Establish a formula cap for employee and employer contributions; - Establish the final compensation calculation using the highest three-year consecutive average employee wages; - Include retirement provisions such as disability, survivor and death benefits, health and life insurance benefits; - Design a plan sustainable within the allocated budget; - Draft and support legislation to amend the D.C.
+- Plan and design an enhanced retirement program for employees and risks between employee and employee; - Establish a formula cap for employee and employer contributions; - Establish the final compensation calculation using the highest - Include retirement provisions such as disability, survivor and death benefits, health and life insurance benefits; - Design a plan sustainable within the allocated budget; - Draft and support legislation to amend the D.C.
 Code in furtherance of the "Enhanced Retirement Program."